 The Bible offers us clear guidance on what justice is and what it is not.
 It should not surprise us then the moral standards of scripture differ greatly from the moral standards of many who today promote social justice.
 Because justice is always linked with moral standards and authority, is it any surprise so many Christians are slow to endorse a term which is promoted by an openly hostile worldview which is morally bankrupt and based on an immoral authority?

 The term social justice, as it is defined and argued for today, is not a biblical term and it stems from a moral code which at its core is immoral.
 Some Christians think we should try to redeem the term, but I am of the opinion the term’s current definition and the lack of the term’s use in scripture make this unnecessary and even unwise.

 Other well-meaning Christians think Christians today are so misunderstood by the world at large that if we would just get with the social justice movement we could earn a seat at the table.
-Perhaps though, it is us who fail to understand that the moral standards and moral authority propping up the social justice movement is anti-Christ.
+Perhaps though, it is us who fail to understand that the moral standards and moral authority propping up the social justice movement is anti-Christ (here is an article which explains this further).
 This does not mean they get everything wrong, but it does mean we need to strive to come to these issues with a Christ-centered understanding of justice.
 The social justice table is not a table we should be found sitting at, let alone promoting.

 Instead, Christians should turn to think more deeply about biblical ideas of justice and thus practice the Protestant tradition of semper reformanda (always reforming).
 By doing so we acknowledge the authority which forms our moral standards, and our practice of justice is the word of God.
 This is God’s world, he is the only authority for moral standards and the practice of justice.
 If we want to be people who practice both universal and particular justice then we need do the hard-work of understanding biblical justice.
 Then we need to live it out.